Before Street Lights: The Previous 5 Cop Roles Of Mammootty!

 Street Lights, the first big release of Mammootty in the year 2018 will mark the return of the actor to a cop role.
 Mammootty will be seen essaying a character named Inspector James, in this upcoming film, directed by Shamdatt.

-Mammootty is one such actor who has excelled in the role of a police officer and the record number of cop roles that he has done stands as a testimony of that fact.
+Mammootty is one such actor who has excelled in the role of a police officer and the record number of cop roles that he has done, stands as a testimony of that fact.
 Now, when Mammootty returns to the role of a police officer with Street Lights, the expectations are bound to be high.

 Before the release of Street Lights, here we take you through the previous 5 cop roles of Mammootty..